YiDingg/YiDingg/AnalogIC/Prerequisite Digital Electronics Knowledge for PLL.md

-# Prerequisite Digital Electronics Knowledge for PLL
+# Prerequisite Digital Electronics Knowledge for Analog & Mixed-Signal (AMS) Circuits

 > [!Note|style:callout|label:Infor]
 > Initially published by YiDingg at 16:19 on 2025-08-08 in Lincang.